Exabyte-io/esse/README.md

 ## Installation

-ESSE can be used as a Node or Python package on the server side.
+ESSE can be used as a Node.js or Python package on the server side.
 Please note that schemas and examples are not available on the client.

 ### Python